HoangHoang1408/vpbank-challenge-agentify/mcp_server/TASK_API_DOCUMENTATION.md

 ### 10. Get Overdue Tasks
 **GET** `/tasks/overdue/all`

-Retrieves all overdue tasks (due date in the past, status PENDING or IN_PROGRESS).
+Retrieves all overdue tasks (due date in the past, status IN_PROGRESS).

 **Example:**
 ```